jameskimthing/obsidian-aws/2. Compute/_general/EC2.md

 	- The key pair must be created / assigned during instance creation
 	- Need the private key that is created in order to connect with a SSH client

+#### Types:
+1. *General Purpose* --> Provide a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads
+2. *Compute Optimized* --> Instances that are optimized for compute-intensive workloads
+3. *Memory Optimized* --> Instances that are optimized for memory-intensive workloads **(Database)**
+4. *Storage Optimized* --> Instances that are optimized for storage-intensive workloads **(Storage)**
+5. *Accelerated Computing* --> A unique set of instance types that use specialized hardware accelerators or co-processors for operations like graphics processing, machine learning, or high performance computing

 #### Launch Template
 - A set of configurations used when launching an **EC2** instance
 - Can include the [[AMI]] to be used